Section Image

 Commuters use State Routes 102 and 101

-Using State Route 102, commuters can head west to reach Derry in about 12 minutes or east to reach Raymond, 9 miles away, in 15 minutes.
+Using State Route 102, commuters can head southwest to reach Derry in about 12 minutes or northeast to reach Raymond, 9 miles away, in 15 minutes.
 Using State Route 101, residents can typically get to the coast in less than 40 minutes.
 Using Interstate 93, commuters may head south into Lawrence, Massachusetts, about 25 miles away.
 Residents can also access the Cooperative Alliance for Regional Transportation (CART), a ride-request service that serves Southern New Hampshire.
 CART takes residents to Manchester, 13 miles north, on Tuesdays and Thursdays.
 “People wouldn’t go into Manchester unless it was for something specific,” notes Hanlon.

-The Parkland Medical Center is 7 miles west in Derry along State Route 102, and the Manchester-Boston Regional Airport is 17 miles north.
+The Parkland Medical Center is 7 miles southwest in Derry along State Route 102, and the Manchester-Boston Regional Airport is 17 miles north.
 Several houses of worship are in the area, such as the nearly 300-year-old Chester Congregational Baptist Church, the Christ Covenant Church and the Fellowship Bible Church.

 Horseback riding and swimming in Chester